Mai0313/Mentor/docs/Inverter/Inverter_parsed.md

 Here is the image describtion:
 ```
-The image consists of two subplots labeled (a) and (b).
+The image consists of two subplots labeled (a) and (b), which appear to be related to a pulse-width modulation (PWM) process.

+**Subplot (a):**
-(a) The first subplot shows a graph of "Modulation Signal and Triangle" versus "Time (sec)".
-The x-axis represents time in seconds, ranging from 0 to 2 milliseconds (2 x 10^-3 seconds).
-The y-axis represents the amplitude, ranging from -1 to 1.
-There are two waveforms plotted on this graph:
+- The x-axis is labeled "Time (sec)" and ranges from 0 to 2 milliseconds (2 x 10^-3 seconds).
+- The y-axis is labeled "Modulation Signal and Triangle" and ranges from -1 to 1.
+- There are two waveforms plotted:
   - A triangular waveform (Vr) that oscillates between -1 and 1 with a high frequency.
-- A sinusoidal modulation signal (Vc) that oscillates between -1 and 1 with a lower frequency compared to the triangular waveform.
+  - A sinusoidal waveform (Vc) that oscillates between -1 and 1 with a lower frequency.
-The triangular waveform intersects the sinusoidal waveform at various points, and these intersections are labeled as Vc and Vr.
+- The triangular waveform intersects the sinusoidal waveform at various points.

-(b) The second subplot shows a graph of "Pulse Amplitude" versus "Time (sec)".
-The x-axis represents time in seconds, ranging from 0 to 2 milliseconds (2 x 10^-3 seconds).
-The y-axis represents the pulse amplitude, ranging from 0 to 1.
-The graph displays a series of rectangular pulses (pulse-width modulation) that switch between 0 and 1.
-The width and spacing of these pulses vary, corresponding to the intersections of the triangular and sinusoidal waveforms in subplot (a).
+**Subplot (b):**
+- The x-axis is labeled "Time (sec)" and ranges from 0 to 2 milliseconds (2 x 10^-3 seconds).
+- The y-axis is labeled "Pulse Amplitude" and ranges from -0.2 to 1.2.
+- The plot shows a series of rectangular pulses (PWM signal) with amplitude values of either 0 or 1.
+- The width of the pulses varies, corresponding to the points where the triangular waveform intersects the sinusoidal waveform in subplot (a).

-Overall, the image illustrates the process of pulse-width modulation, where the modulation signal (sinusoidal waveform) is compared with a high-frequency triangular waveform to generate a series of pulses with varying widths.
+Overall, the image illustrates the process of generating a PWM signal by comparing a sinusoidal modulation signal with a high-frequency triangular carrier signal.
+The resulting PWM signal in subplot (b) has pulse widths that vary according to the amplitude of the sinusoidal modulation signal in subplot (a).
 ```

 Figure 2.3: SPWM illustration (a) Sine-Triangle Comparison (b) Switching Pulses after comparison.